Vibrational-Electron Heating in Plasma Flows: A Thermodynamically Consistent Model: Transport Equations

 The momentum equation for the bulk flow corresponds to the Navier-Stokes equations including the electric field body force:

 where $P=\sum_k P_k$ is the sum of all species partial pressures, $\tau_{ji}$ is the Navier-Stokes viscous stress tensor and $\rho_{\rm c}=\sum_k C_k N_k$ corresponds to the net charge density.

 Within the framework of a non-equilibrium, three-temperature model, additional energy transport equations are required to obtain the translational, vibrational and electron temperatures.
-Because the vibrational energy coupling of diatomic air molecules such as $\rm O_2$ and $\rm NO$ is weak compared to that of molecular nitrogen, only the latter is considered in the vibrational energy transport.
+Because the vibrational energy coupling of diatomic air molecules such as $\rm O_2$ and $\rm NO$ is {here assumed} weak compared to that of molecular nitrogen, only the latter is considered in the vibrational energy transport.
 The nitrogen vibrational energy transport equation corresponds to:

 where $e_{\rm v}$ , $e_{\rm v}^0$ and $\kappa_{\rm v}$ are the nitrogen vibrational energy, vibrational energy in equilibrium and the nitrogen vibrational thermal conductivity, respectively.
-As well, $Q_{\rm vib}$ is the net gain of energy from the electrons to the nitrogen vibrational energy modes (which will be outlined later), while $\tau_{\rm vt}$ is the vibration-relaxation time taken from \cite{aiaa:2001:macheret}.
+As well, $Q_{\rm e-v}-Q_{\rm v-e}$ is the net gain of energy from the electrons to the nitrogen vibrational energy modes (which will be outlined later), while $\tau_{\rm vt}$ is the {V-T} relaxation time taken from \cite{aiaa:2001:macheret}.

 The electron energy transport equation is derived from the first law of thermodynamics applied to electrons as done in \cite{book:1991:raizer} neglecting electron inertia terms, and takes on the following form: